Plan, document and complete your home retrofits

 - your potential energy savings

-- life expectancy of your home’s components
+- the life expectancy of your home’s components

 - the interactions among the components in your home